kbaseattic/data_api/docs/index.rst

 Concepts
 --------

-The Data API is multi-language, with the primary language implementation being Python.
+The Data API is multi-language, with the library that implements all the behavior written in Python.
 We are using Thrift to generate consistent language APIs in other languages.
-In all languages except Python, the implementation is a client/server, with a Python-based server and the other language as the client.
+For Python, you can import and use the library to connect directly to the data store.
+For other languages (and Python, too, if you choose), we use an RPC model, implemented as a thin layer of wrapper code around the Thrift-generated client to communicate with the Thrift-generated Data API `services`, which use the Python library to do its work.
 The diagram below summarizes this design.

 .. _overview_diagram: